-Longer Cube2 Mini 3D Printer Slicer Profile Setup
+Longer Cube 2 Mini Compact 3D Printer Slicer Profile Setup

 Setting up an initial profile in Cura 4.6.1 was for the Longer Cube2 is straightforward.
 (The SD card also provides an older version of Cura 15.04.3, but I prefer to use up-to-date release).
 The included PDF manual instructs you to select a generic custom machine profile then set up the machine dimension, nozzle information and filament size.
 Once the machine was setup, I could use the built in “FINE 0.1mm” profile as the basis for my projects.

 Below are a few pictures from the Machine Settings within Cura 4.6.1.
 The values will apply in any slicer software you use.

 I have noticed some people have acquired the Longer Cube2 Mini during the Christmas & Winter Holiday season.
 As a result, here is a link for some profiles for the Cube2 used with the updated Cura 4.8.0.
 The folder includes three layer thicknesses with the Support Z Distances adjusted for each profile.
 All of the profiles are using rafts to assist with the non-heated build plate and basic PLA usage.
 Additionally some setup pictures were included to help new owners and/or Cura users.
 Please uses these profiles as your starting point while you explore and learn about 3D printing.
 Longer Cube 2 slicer profle P.S.
 Leave me a message if there is something specific I should fix with the profiles.